julianeon/useful-python-scripts/README.md

 ## make_gif.py

-This script generates a complete gif using imagemagick.
+This script generates a complete gif from the text and colors you specify.

+It uses imagemagick so you must have imagemagick installed.

 It is very similar to make_gif_images.py, with an extra line at the end to create a gif from those images.

-The text to be used, and the filenames used for output, are coded into the script.
+The text, colors, and filenames for the output images are coded into the script.

 Run it like this: